- Case Studies

 As McKinsey puts it:

-Unfortunately, many brands are still struggling to blend digital and traditional, either unable to keep up with rapidly emerging technologies or leaning too heavily on a multichannel approach that silos online and offline into separate experiences.
+Unfortunately, many brands are still struggling to blend modern digital and traditional approaches, since they are either unable to keep up with rapidly emerging technologies or are leaning too heavily on an approach that silos online and offline into separate experiences.

-Consumers want a seamless shopping experience, so we’re going to dig into the different ways luxury brands can adapt to give it to them.
+Consumers want a seamless shopping experience, so we’re going to dig into the different ways luxury brands can adapt using luxury online marketing to give it to them.

 But first, let’s explore the ways digital has already changed the luxury landscape.